salaboy/from-monolith-to-k8s/README.md

 ### Challenges
-- This service is core for the use case that we are trying to cover, as the Call for Papers flow is critical to make sure that we receive, review and make decisions on the proposals sent by potential speakers.
+- **Core/Critical Services For the Domain**:This service is core for the use case that we are trying to cover, as the Call for Papers flow is critical to make sure that we receive, review and make decisions on the proposals sent by potential speakers.
 This service must work correctly to avoid potential frustration by people submitting valuable proposals.
-- For this example, our services are interacting via REST and our services need to take into considerations that these calls might fail eventually.
+- **Build with Failure in mind**: For this example, our services are interacting via REST and our services need to take into considerations that these calls might fail eventually.
 Retry mechanisms and making sure that our services are idempotent might help to solve these problems.
 We need to consider also, that if the service interactions fail (due network or services being down) we might end up in an inconsistent state, such as a Potential speaker being approved but not notified.
 More about this in [Refactoring and improving our applications](#refactoring-and-improving-our-application)

 ## Agenda Service